 Access to the Learning and Prep Module only lasts six months from the day that you start it.
 Once the six months are up, you will no longer be able to complete your hours to be eligible to take the proctored assessments.
 However, you will need to finish all prep work before the end of the test session.
 The current one will end on September 23, 2016.

 ALEKS is an adaptive assessment tool.
 Generally, assessments are 30 questions and take 90 minutes.
 However, students may be done before or after that.
 Make sure to set aside at least two hours for your assessments.

 A calculator will be provided by ALEKS when it is appropriate to use.
 You may not use any other calculator during an ALEKS placement assessment.

 No. Working in the Prep and Learning Module will help prepare you for the placement assessments, but it does not count towards actual placement.

-Typically, you should expect about a 1% gain for every two hours' worth of work in the prep and learning module.
-For example, if you assess at 35%, you should expect to spend 12 hours to receive a 41%.
+Typically, you should expect about a 1 point gain for every two hours' worth of work in the prep and learning module.
+For example, if you assess at 35, you should expect to spend 12 hours to receive a 41.
 However, your individual needs may require more time in the prep module.